denzelloke/ip/docs/README.md

 ## Exitting and Saving
 Enter `bye` into the command line to exit application.
-Doing so will also save all changes made to your tasks
+Doing so will also save all changes made to your tasks.
+Be careful not to force exit the application, as this will not save any changes.
+The only way to save any changes is using `bye`

 ## Adding ToDos